 I’ve taught the e*graphics process at Kalamazoo Book Arts Center for a number of years.
 The many ways to play with encaustigraphics just keep expanding!
 Day long workshops are great for an introduction, and a second day can be added if there is an interest in complex three-dimensional forms.

-Some of the things we’ll be exploring in class:
+Some of the things we explore in an e*graphics intro class:

 • learning to make the e*graphic material by creating fantasy feathers and leaves

 • making “super simple sculpture” with e*graphics—standing figures, easy hanging art, and window graphics

 • helping you learn to make e*graphics with your own images (which you’re encouraged to bring to class on a flash drive), and…

 • demonstrations on other ways to use e*graphics for three-dimensional hanging sculptures and other large format works (visit the Forms section of this site to see examples of e*graphic creations).

 * * * * * * * * *

 Here’s some additional overview on my class structure, in case you’re interested in having me teach your group or guild: